ryantd42/NY-Legislative-Git/2023/S7086B-2023/bill.md

  a  violation  punishable by a fine of not less than [five] SEVEN hundred FIFTY nor more than [five] SEVEN thousand FIVE HUNDRED  dollars;  for  a second  and  each  subsequent  offense  such person shall be guilty of a
- S. 7086--A  18
+ S. 7086--B  18

- misdemeanor punishable by a fine of not less than one thousand nor  more than  [ten]  FIFTEEN  thousand  dollars or a term of imprisonment of not less than fifteen days nor more than six months or both.
+ misdemeanor punishable by a fine of not  less  than  one  thousand  FIVE HUNDRED nor more than [ten] FIFTEEN thousand dollars or a term of impri- sonment  of not less than fifteen days nor more than six months or both.
  In  addition  to  or instead of these punishments, any offender shall be punishable by being ordered by the court to restore the  affected  tidal wetland  or  area immediately adjacent thereto to its condition prior to the offense, insofar as that is possible.
 The  court  shall  specify  a reasonable  time  for  the completion of the restoration, which shall be effected under the supervision of the commissioner.
 Each  offense  shall be  a  separate  and  distinct  offense and, in the case of a continuing offense, each day's continuance thereof shall be deemed a  separate  and distinct offense.
   §  47.
 Section  71-2505  of  the  environmental  conservation law, as amended by chapter 249 of the laws  of  1997,  is  amended  to  read  as
  follows:
  § 71-2505.
 Enforcement.
   The  attorney general, on [his] THEIR own initiative or at the request of the commissioner, shall prosecute persons who violate  article  twen- ty-five.
 In  addition the attorney general, on [his] THEIR own initi- ative or at the request of the commissioner, shall  have  the  right  to recover  a  civil  penalty  of  up to [ten] FIFTEEN thousand dollars for every violation of any provision of such article, and to seek  equitable relief to restrain any violation or threatened violation of such article and  to  require  the  restoration of any affected tidal wetland or area immediately adjacent thereto to its condition prior  to  the  violation, insofar  as  that  is  possible,  within a reasonable time and under the supervision of the commissioner.
 In the case of a continuing  violation, each  day's  continuance thereof shall be deemed a separate and distinct violation.
   § 48.
 Subdivisions 1, 2 and 3 of section 71-2703 of the  environmental
  conservation  law, subdivisions 1 and 2 as amended by chapter 508 of the laws of 1995, paragraph a of subdivision 1 as  amended  by  section  25, subparagraphs  i  and  ii  of paragraph b of subdivision 1 as amended by section 26, paragraph a and subparagraphs i and ii  of  paragraph  b  of subdivision  2 as amended by section 27, subparagraphs i and ii of para- graph c of subdivision 2 as amended by section 28 and subdivision  3  as amended  by  section 29 of part C of chapter 62 of the laws of 2003, are amended to read as follows:
   1. Civil and administrative sanctions.  a.
 Any person who violates any of the provisions of, or who fails to perform any duty imposed by  title 3  or  7 of article 27 of this chapter or any rule or regulation promul- gated pursuant thereto, or any term or condition of any  certificate  or permit  issued  pursuant thereto, or any final determination or order of the commissioner made pursuant to this title shall be liable for a civil penalty not to exceed [seven thousand five hundred] ELEVEN THOUSAND  TWO HUNDRED  FIFTY dollars for each such violation and an additional penalty of not more than [one thousand five hundred] TWO  THOUSAND  TWO  HUNDRED FIFTY  dollars for each day during which such violation continues, to be assessed by the commissioner after an opportunity to be  heard  pursuant to the provisions of section 71-1709 of this article, or by the court in any action or proceeding pursuant to section 71-2727 of this title, and, in addition thereto, such person may by similar process be enjoined from continuing  such  violation and any permit or certificate issued to such person may be revoked or suspended  or  a  pending  renewal  application denied.
+ S. 7086--B  19

   b.  i.
-Any person who violates any of the provisions of, or  who  fails to perform any duty imposed by, title 3 or 7 of article 27 of this chap-
- S. 7086--A  19

- ter, or any rule or regulation promulgated pursuant thereto, or any term or  condition  of  any certificate or permit issued pursuant thereto and thereby causes the release of solid waste into the environment, shall be liable  for  a  civil penalty not to exceed [eleven thousand two hundred fifty] SIXTEEN THOUSAND EIGHT HUNDRED SEVENTY-FIVE dollars for each such
+Any person who violates any of the provisions of, or who fails to perform any duty imposed by, title 3 or 7 of article 27 of this chap- ter, or any rule or regulation promulgated pursuant thereto, or any term or condition of any certificate or permit issued  pursuant  thereto  and thereby causes the release of solid waste into the environment, shall be liable  for  a  civil penalty not to exceed [eleven thousand two hundred fifty] SIXTEEN THOUSAND EIGHT HUNDRED SEVENTY-FIVE dollars for each such